The story so far...

-The theatre complex, including the library, was a gift from the people of Edinburgh to the people of Leith following the decision on 10th October 1920 to incorporate the Burgh of Leith into Edinburgh.
-Works commenced in 1929 and it opened in 1932.
+The theatre complex was a gift from the people of Edinburgh to the people of Leith following the decision on 10th October 1920 to incorporate the Burgh of Leith into Edinburgh.
+Works commenced in 1929 and the Leith Town Hall complex opened in 1932.
 Huge success!
-The entire complex was gorgeous and well loved.
-BUT all is fair in love and war, and now the war came.
+The entire complex, including the Large Hall, Small Hall and the Library, was gorgeous and well loved.
+BUT all is (un)fair in love and war, and now the war came.

 In 1941 the Main Auditorium suffered bomb damage and remained dormant for the following two decades.

-In 1961 the theatre was finally ready to make its glorious debut once more.
-The theatre was used by the Edinburgh International Festival from 1961 to 1968, allowing legendary theatre directors Yukio Ninawagea and Yuri Lyubimov to grace the stage.
+In 1961 the theatre was finally ready to make its glorious re-emergence.
+The main hall was used by amateur opera groups, local schools, for political rallies and was the weight lifting venue during in the 1972 Commonwealth Games, among other things.
+The Edinburgh International Festival returned every August, allowing legendary theatre directors Yukio Ninawagea and Yuri Lyubimov to grace the stage.

-The 70s rolled in and brought with them a whole new type of life for the theatre.
-A wide variety of famous artists and bands, including Mott the Hoople, AC/DC, Thin Lizzy and Kraftwerk.
+The 70s rolled in and brought with them a whole new type of life for Leith Town Hall - and confusing changes of name.
+For a short period it was called the Citadel Theatre, but eventually became known as Leith Theatre.
+A wide variety of famous artists and bands, including AC/DC, Thin Lizzy, Dr Feelgood and Kraftwerk played the venue.
 And The Wombles.
 There is more information about the gigs performed at the Edinburgh Gig Archive.

-For much of the 80s Leith Theatre continued to host the Edinburgh International festival.
-But, alas, in 1988 the curtain was finally drawn and the beautiful venue was neglected falling into disrepair.
+In 1983, the theatre was essentially closed, although it continued to host the Edinburgh International Festival every August But, alas, in 1988 the curtain was finally drawn and the beautiful venue was neglected and fell into disrepair.

 Since then we have been working our socks off to get this place back up and running.
-And the good news is that the patience, resilience, determination and know-how of Leith community members has paid off!
+And the good news is that the patience, resilience, determination and know-how of Leith community members is beginning to pay off!

 Dare we say it...